-(Name: Please Print) that I am duly registered as avoter in this precincvoter in this precinc ct in County, Kentucky and that I currently reside (County) at (Current Residence Street Address, City, and Zip Code) .
-My previous address was (Previous Residence Street Address, City, and Zip Code) in this county.
+(Name: Please Print) - that I am duly registered as a(Political Party Prefe voter in this precinct in , entucky and that I currently reside at (Current Residence Street Address, City, and Zip Cod .
+My previous address was (Previous Residence Street Address, City, and Zip Coo in this county.
 I know of no legal disqualifications which should prevent my vote from being cast and counted in this election and I affirm that I have not voted and will not vote in another precinct or by absentee ballot in this state during this election.
-I understand that any person who falsely signs and verifies any form requiring verification be guilty of perjury and subject to the penalties therefore.
-I further understand that if I exthe Oath and am not a registered voter at the current address stated above, I have communicational act. xecute Voter must sign here Date of Birth Date Precinct Name or No Voter moved to new precinct/new address.
-Not on precinct roster.
-Update registration Election Officer/Challenger dispute voter's qualifications Request to vote in-person after mail-in ballot request.
-SBE 32 (03) /2022)
+I understand that any person who falsely signs and verifi- be guilty of perjury and subject to the penalties therefore the Oath and am not a registered voter at the current ad- criminal act. e.
+I further understand that if I execute Voter must sign here Date of B irth Date Precinct Name or No. Signature of Precinct Election Officer or Challenger This Oath shall be returned to the County Clerk who shall deliver it to the Commonwealth's Attorney for investigation.
+Voter moved to new precinct/new address.
+Not on pr Election Officer/Challenger dispute voter's qualificat • Request to vote in-person after mail-in ballot request.
+SBE 32 (03/2022)

-Special Circumstances (Election Officers must send voter to the County Clerk's Office or If possible, use a teleconferencing procedure):
+Special Circumstances (Election Officers must send voter to the County Clerk's Office or If possible, use a video teleconferencing procedure):